 The Jicarilla Apache Culture Commitee

-Standing together for a living culture: "Díí miÅ‚ daadntÅ‚’ás !”
+Standing together for a living culture: "Díí mił daadntł’ás !”

 Our Story

-Scope: The Culture Committee, est. 1993, was a group of elders over the age of 60 who represented the diversity of tribal families, clans, groups and leaders.
+As meetings occurred over the years, the elders recognized the importance of passing on traditional knowledge to the young people and therefore expanded their scope of work to include sharing and providing advice on matters that concerned the well-being of the people.
 Their vision was to enhance the life of all Jicarilla Apache Nation members and their families by standing together for a living culture and advocating language use as it is learned or taught in communications, rich in traditions and ceremony.
-Díí miÅ‚ daadntÅ‚’ás !”
+"Díí mił daadntł’ás !”

 Their primary purpose was to to perpetuate the Jicarilla Apache way of life and to represent the Nation as the holders of traditional knowledge.